After analyzing more than 20,000 tech professionals in LATAM, we have enough data to answer a question every Engineering Manager asks:

 High Extraversion: The role requires constant communication with stakeholders, users, engineering.

-Very high Relational Engagement: PMs must build trust relationships with multiple stakeholders simultaneously.
+Very high Structure & Rhythm: PMs must build trust relationships with multiple stakeholders simultaneously.

 Data Scientist / ML Engineer